Pediatric Pneumonia Differential Diagnoses

 • Other neuromuscular diseases

-A careful history and examination in patients with recurrent pneumonia are helpful to further narrow the differential diagnosis.
-However, more testing is often needed to confirm most of these diagnoses and is generally outside the scope of a primary care provider.
+A careful history and examination in patients with recurrent pneumonia are both very helpful to further narrow the differential diagnosis.
+However, additional testing is often needed to confirm most of these diagnoses and is generally outside the scope of a primary care provider.

 Differential Diagnoses